nickmeinhold/endpoints-template/README.md

-appengine-endpoints-helloendpoints-java-maven
+endpoints-template
 =============================================

-A "hello world" application for Google Cloud Endpoints in Java.
+A "hello world" application for Google Cloud Endpoints in Java, using Objectify to access the datastore.

 - [App Engine][1]